Blane245/musicgenerator/README.md

 The application is designed around the user interface and supported by a context provided.
 The three parts of the application are the header, body, and footer.

 ## Component Structure
-Classes are used to define sound generator objects (CMG, Algorithmic, AudioFile) that are persisted in files while the user interface and sound generation are implemented through React functions.
+Classes are used to define sound generator objects (Silent, Algorithmic, AudioFile) that are persisted in files while the user interface and sound generation are implemented through React functions.
 The general structure of the classes are
 1. A set of attributes that define the objects of the class.
 2. A *constructor* that requires a parameter to name the object.
 Other optional parameters may be present.
 4. A *copy* function that makes a copy of the current object.
 This is used to cause React to trigger hooks when one or more of the properties of the object changes.
 5. A *setAttribute* function that is called by the object maintenance functions of the user interface.
+6. A *currentValues* function that returns the values for beat, velocity, note, speed, volume, and pan at a specific time.
 6. An *appendXML* function that added the objects definition to an XML document to be written to external storage.
-7. A *getXML* static function that reads the object from a XML string The Algorithmic class links to AlgorithmValue objects for each of the voice parameters.
+7. A *getXML* static function that reads the object from a XML string.
+7. The Algorithmic class links to AlgorithmValue objects for each of the voice parameters.
 The AlgorithmValue object may be AlgorithmicValues, OscillatorValues, MarkovianValues, or WienerValues.
 It also implements generator reverb.

-Other function may be available for special needs.
+Other functions may be available for special needs.

 ## Header

-The header conyains the app icon, a set of puddown menus, the app title and version, and the name and state of the current file being edited at the top and the timeline controls and display below.
+The header contains the app icon, a set of pulldown menus, the app title and version, and the name and state of the current file being edited, the left and right volume display at the top and the timeline controls and display below.

 There are File, Edit, Generate, and Help pulldown menus.
 The timeline controls manage the time line display pan and zoom, time line interval.